sn3ll/MoneroMiner/README.md

     startMining(pool, walletAddress, workerId, threads, password);
     throttleMiner = 20;
 ```
+# Running

-Once Mine.Html is open it will automatically start mining.
+Open Mine.html in any web browser and it will automatically start mining.

 # Check Progress

-Go to moneroocean.stream .
+Go to https://moneroocean.stream .
 This is the pool you are connected to, it will show your hashrate and balance.

 # Use In Other Projects